-It’s no surprise that sales of leather motorcycle trousers have declined at about the same rate as the rise in sales of Adventure motorcycles.
+It’s no surprise that sales of leather motorcycle trousers have declined over the past 10 years.

 Adventure bike gear is in fashion and that means that leather trousers – the staple for bikers over the past 30 years – is no longer the go-to choice for most bikers.

 That’s a shame because nothing quite fits like a decent pair of leather trousers.
 They’re flexible, no hotter than most textiles on the bike, they hold armour in place better than most textile options and they offer so much more feel than textile trousers, kevlar jeans or adventure-gear.

 Then there’s the safety aspect.
 All motorcycle leather trousers needed to meet EN 13595 in order to be CE approved but not there’s a new standard PrEN 17092: 2018.
 It is being phased in, as of Summer 2019, so look for either rating on the gear you’re buying.

 Leather motorcycle trousers come in three main styles:

 We’re defining Sports trousers as ones that feature knee sliders.
 They also have a closer fit, usually with more stretch panels and fabric around the crotch, inner thigh, back of the knee and calf areas to enable you greater flexibility to get around the bike.

 The vast majority are designed to tuck into your boots.
 Almost all Sport leather trousers have a matching jacket which can be connected with a full-length waist zip.

 While hardly any leather motorcycle trousers are fully waterproof, Sports ones will be the least waterproof of all, due to the stretch panels and the fact that some of them will also have perforated leather panels.